selwr/sequel/README.md

 Round and/or square brackets should not appear anywhere else in the filename, other than the positions shown above.

-No bullets points (of any type) or box-drawing characters are permitted within filenames.
+No box-drawing characters or bullets points (of any type) are permitted within filenames.

 When the files are read, they will be individually checked to see if they are corrupt.
-If any corrupt files are found, these will be added to a plaintext file and the program terminated so that the list of files can be repaired before a full and proper report can be generated.
+If any corrupt files are found, these will be added to a plaintext file and the program will be terminated so that the list of files can be repaired before a full report can be generated.

 ### Directory structure